leopengningchuan/personal-book-review-scraper/README.md

-# Douban Book Scrapping
+# Personal Book Review Scraper
-Parsing Personal Douban Book Reading
+Automated scraper for archiving personal book reviews from an online reading platform

 ## Project Background
 [Douban.com](https://www.douban.com) is a popular online platform and social network where users can discover, review, and share content related to films, books, music, events, and more.
 As an active user since 2012, I’ve written numerous reviews and articles about books and movies over the years.
 My experience with Douban has been both enriching and memorable.